Jill

 Bio

-Jill Paccione-Frometa is a doctoral student and undergraduate lecturer in the department of Law, Police Science, and Criminal Justice Administration.
-She was previously employed as a research scientist at New York University and the New York City Police Department, among other roles in New York City’s criminal justice system, and is a New York State certified Crime Analyst.
-Jill was nominated for John Jay's Distinguished Teaching Prize for the 2020-21, 2021-22, and 2022-23 academic years; and in October 2021 was awarded funding for a short exploratory study on vaccine hesitancy and police attitudes toward the COVID-19 vaccine.
+Jill Paccione Frometa is a doctoral student and undergraduate lecturer in the department of Law, Police Science, and Criminal Justice Administration.
+She is currently employed as a City Research Scientist at the New York City Police Department, and is a New York State certified Crime Analyst.
+She was previously employed as a research scientist at New York University, and has experience in several other roles within New York City's criminal justice system.
+Jill was nominated for John Jay's Distinguished Teaching Prize for the 2020-21, 2021-22, 2022-23, 2023-24, and 2024-25 academic years.
 Her research interests include evidence-based policing, policy evaluation, and law enforcement culture.

 JJC Affiliations